Spofforth wins gold and Simmonds silver as Brits dominate

 Tancock (British Gas ITC Loughborough) added silver to the bronze he won in the 100m Backstroke on Monday following a strong swim in the Men’s 50m Backstroke tonight.

-Gold went to Frenchman Camille Lacourt in 24.07, just 0.03secs outside of Tancock's World Record of 24.04, Tancock touched in 24.70 to take the silver and bronze went to Guy Barnea of Israel in 25.04.
+Gold went to Frenchman Camille Lacourt in 24.07, just 0.03 outside of Tancock's world record of 24.04 while Tancock touched in 24.70 to take the silver and bronze went to Guy Barnea of Israel in 25.04.

 "If someone told me a couple of months back that I'd pick up a couple of medals without being fully ready, I'd have jumped at it," said Tancock.